Im-dex/xray-162/README.md

 > %BIN_PATH% - path to your stalker bin folder.

-If you have issues with openal when the game is starting, install code\SDK\oalinst.exe.
+If you have issues with openal when the game is starting, install extras\oalinst.exe.